 3. Boston Terrier

-Boston Terriers are one of the best breeds for kids, so it makes sense they’re low maintenance dogs.
-They’re often called “America’s Gentleman” of dogs because they’re polite, calm, sweet and gentle.
+Boston Terriers are one of the best dog breeds for kids, so it makes sense why they’re low maintenance dogs.
+They’re often called the “America’s Gentleman” of dogs because they’re polite, calm, sweet and gentle.
 However, they do have a lively side.

 Requiring just 30 to 60 minutes of exercise a day, Boston Terriers are among the least active of dogs.
 Though they aren’t technically hypoallergenic, this terrier sports a single coat that won’t shed as much as their double-coated counterparts.

 Highlights: Sociable, Loyal, Gentle

 It’s hard to argue that the Shih Tzu is a difficult dog breed to keep.
 In fact, they were originally (and still are) bred to keep your laps warm.
 From the laps of Chinese elitists to our very own, Shih Tzus have been low maintenance for centuries.

 In terms of canine companionship, the Shih Tzu is one of the best in the business.
 After all, the Shih Tzu has been doing it since ancient China.
 This means that these lap dogs tend to prefer cuddling in your laps than going for a game of catch.

 To top things off, the Shih Tzu is yet another hypoallergenic dog breed.
 Even so, the long locks of hair means they need regular brushing to remove any debris stuck on the coat.
 However, it won’t require much work at all.